Grinding away at Game Programming

 You have to be patient when developing on iPhone.
 Xcode can and does crash.
 Even if you only add a few lines of code from a book, you can get a page full of gobbledygook for your efforts.

-If you get an screen full of unexpected garbage, you now have Google and Stack Overflow.
+If you get a screen full of unexpected garbage, you now have Google and Stack Overflow.
 In the olden days you had a book, if you were lucky you had a book, sometimes all you had was a text editor.
-Now everyone has an IDE or at least a text editor that does syntax highlighting, but if you get a screen that looks like mine, the solution is likely on this webpage.
+Now everyone has an IDE or at least a text editor that does syntax highlighting, but if you get a screen that looks like mine, the solution used to be online.
+Now in 2026, no one writes their own code, they get agents to write their code for them.
+Those of use who stick to the Old Ways are a dying breed.

 Peeved at the slow going?